Configure per-user storage quotas#

 Checking the NFS server is running properly#

-To check whether the NFS server is running properly, we can run the following command in the NFS server pod in the nfs-server container:
+To check whether the NFS server is running properly, get a shell inside the the NFS server pod in the nfs-server container with:

 showmount -e 0.0.0.0